10 Caregiver Stress Relief Tips to Get You Through the Holidays

 When you know you’ll be going through a tough time, it can be helpful to have someone to talk to – in person, via phone, or even by text.

-Let a supportive friend know that you’ll be checking in with them when you’re feeling down.
+Let a supportive friend know you’ll check in with them when you’re feeling down.

 Reach out to your online caregiver support group community when you’re feeling frustrated and need to vent.